 We are reader-supported.
 When you buy through links on our site, we may earn affiliate commission.

-It can be hard for anyone, child or adult, to believe in conservation and climate change when those in power are continually denying its existence.
+It can be hard for anyone, child or adult, to grasp the importance of conservation and climate change.
 Thankfully, plenty of amazing movies and documentaries can introduce everyone to the idea of conservation, regardless of their age.

 Here is a list of six of the best conservation movies you can watch with the entire family.

 Fern Gully is a fun animated movie that follows a fairy Crysta.
 She has to fight to protect her forest home when humans come in to cut down the trees.
 In their ignorance, the humans cut down a sacred tree that has acted as a jail cell for a pollution spirit named Hexus, letting him use the humans to attack Fern Gully.

 This movie may be fun and animated with a voice cast that even adults can appreciate, but it carries a powerful message about the impacts of deforestation.
 Your kids won’t even realize they’re learning about conservation as they’re singing along with Robin Williams and Tim Curry.

 Message: The Dangers of Overfishing

 This movie will have even the adults tapping their feet.
 Mumble, an Emperor Penguin, can’t sing like the rest of his family, so he expresses himself through dancing.
 Of course, the penguin elders look down on him because of this.
 So he tries to earn back his place by leaving to find out why there are no more fish left for the penguins to eat.

 The underlying message of the movie is that humans have been overfishing the waters around Antarctica, taking away the food supply of the penguins.
 This is a massive problem in today’s world, but watching Happy Feet is an easy way to teach kids about it.